35 Amazing Things to Do in the City of Kalamazoo

 Your local library is a fantastic spot for story times; many have ones geared to toddlers or preschoolers to foster a love of reading for all ages.

-After story time finishes, be sure to visit each branch’s unique play area.
+After story time finishes, visit each branch’s unique play area.

 Kalamazoo Farmers Market